Working Principle of DC Motor

-Speed & Torque of series dc motor
+Speed & Torque of Series DC Motor

-A series wound motors has linear relationship existing between the field current and the amount of torque produced. i.e. torque is directly proportional to current over the entire range of the graph.
-As in this case relatively higher current flows through the heavy series field windings with thicker diameter, the electromagnetic torque produced here is much higher than normal.
+A series wound motors has linear relationship existing between the field current and the amount of torque produced. i.e. torque is directly proportional to electric current over the entire range of the graph.
+As in this case relatively higher current flows through the heavy series field winding with thicker diameter, the electromagnetic torque produced here is much higher than normal.
 This high electromagnetic torque produces motor speed, strong enough to lift heavy load overcoming its initial inertial of rest.
 And for this particular reason the motor becomes extremely essential as starter motors for most industrial applications dealing in heavy mechanical load like huge cranes or large metal chunks etc. Series motors are generally operated for a very small duration, about only a few seconds, just for the purpose of starting.
 Because if its run for too long, the high series current might burn out the series field coils thus leaving the motor useless.

-Unlike in the case of a shunt motor, the dc series motor has very poor speed regulation. i.e. the series motor is unable to maintain its speed on addition of external load to the shaft.
+Unlike in the case of a DC shunt motor, the dc series motor has very poor speed regulation. i.e. the series motor is unable to maintain its speed on addition of external load to the shaft.
 Let us see why?

 When mechanical load is added to the shaft at any instance, the speed automatically reduces whatever be the type of motor.
 But the term speed regulation refers to the ability of the motor to bring back the reduced speed to its original previous value within reasonable amount of time.
 But this motor is highly incapable of doing that as with reduction in speed N on addition of load, the back emf given by,

 Also reduces as Eb ∝ N